Healthera Pharmacy App

 • Medications: Some medications, including ACE inhibitors, beta blockers, aspirin, and anti-inflammatory painkillers like ibuprofen, can lead to nonallergic rhinitis symptoms.

-• Diet and Lifestyle: Consuming alcohol and spicy foods may contribute to nonallergic rhinitis in some individuals.
+• Diet and Lifestyle: Consuming alcohol and spicy foods may contribute to nonallergic rhinitis in some people.

 • Weather Changes: Fluctuations in temperature and humidity levels are known to trigger nonallergic rhinitis, sometimes referred to as “vasomotor rhinitis.”